mag0127/dev_RNAseq/README.md

 ## Step 1: Quality_Assessment
 Run Quality_Assessment on your raw FastQ files.

 To run Quality_Assessment, all common and handler-specific variables must be defined within the configuration file.
-Once the variables have been defined, Quality_Assessment can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables have been defined, Quality_Assessment can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
-`./Sunflower_RNAseq.sh Quality_Assessment Config`
+`./dev_RNAseq.sh Quality_Assessment Config`
 where `Config` is the full file path to the configuration file

 A directory containing your files to be analyzed must be specified in the config file.
 It is ok if this is a directory containing sub-directories for each sample (which is the format for raw data as it comes from Basespace).